opdavies/oliverdavies.uk/source/_posts/2018-07-19-running-phpunit-tests-docksal-phpstorm.md

 Select 'Use Composer autoloader' for the PHPUnit library setting so that PhpStorm uses the version required by Drupal core, and set the path to `/var/www/vendor/autoload.php`.

-Also specify the path to the default (phpunit.xml) configration file.
+Also specify the path to the default (phpunit.xml) configuration file.
 This will depend on how your project is structured, in this case it’s at `/var/www/web/core/phpunit.xml`.

 ![Configuring PHPUnit in PHPstorm](/images/blog/phpstorm-phpunit-docksal/phpunit-4.png){.with-border}